New worm, Winevar, packs a punch

 A new e-mail worm is circulating that has the potential to severely damage machines that it infects, potentially deleting all the files on a computer's hard drive while mocking the machine's owner, according to advisories released by a number of antivirus software makers.

-The new worm is called Winevar and was first spotted in South Korea.
-Its release was possibly intended to coincide with the Anti-Virus Asia Researchers (AVAR) conference, which was held in Seoul, South Korea, last week, according to an advisory released by Helsinki-based security company F-Secure Corp.
+The worm is called Winevar and was first spotted in South Korea.
+Its release was possibly intended to coincide with the Anti-Virus Asia Researchers (AVAR) conference, which was held in Seoul last week, according to an advisory released by Helsinki-based security company F-Secure.

 Also like Bridex, Winevar deposits a variant of the Funlove virus on infected machines once it is run and attempts to shut down processes used by antivirus software.
-According to an advisory by Moscow-based Kaspersky Labs Ltd., there are signs that the worm may also be programmed to conduct a denial of service attack against antivirus software maker Symantec Corp.'s Web site.
+According to an advisory by Moscow-based Kaspersky Labs, there are signs that the worm may also be programmed to conduct a denial-of-service attack against antivirus software maker Symantec's Web site.

-Whereas Bridex simply gathered information on the systems it infects, however, Winevar can cause real damage to machines.
+But while Bridex simply gathered information on the systems it infects, Winevar can cause real damage to machines.

-Once infected machines are rebooted, the worm displays a dialogue titled "Make a fool of oneself" with the message "What a foolish thing you have done!"
-Clicking on an OK button on the dialogue deletes all files on the computer's hard drive that are not currently opened, according to the security advisories.
+Once infected machines are rebooted, the worm displays a dialogue titled "Make a fool of oneself" with the message "What a foolish thing you have done!".
+Clicking on an OK button on the dialogue deletes all files on the computer's hard drive that are not currently open, according to the security advisories.

 Winevar is known to have infected machines, according to Kaspersky Labs.

 Most leading antivirus companies have posted updated definitions for the new worm and instructions on removing the worm from infected machines.
 Users who suspect they are infected are advised not to restart their machine before removing the worm's files.